w3f/Grants-Program/applications/dot_marketplace.md

 # **Dot Marketplace**

-- Status: Open
+* **Status:** Open
-- Proposer: Wow Labz
+* **Proposer:** Wow Labz
-- USDT Wallet Address: 0xF13001401396AA866E8012f31fD939C7E83B8601
+* **USDT Wallet Address:** 0xF13001401396AA866E8012f31fD939C7E83B8601
-- Projects you think this work could be useful for: [Polkadot](https://polkadot.network/), [Kusama](https://kusama.network/), [Moonbeam](https://moonbeam.network/) and any Polkadot parachains/ parathreads interested in including a marketplace
+* **Level:** 2

+## Project Overview :page_facing_up:

+If this application is in response to an RFP, please indicate this on the first line of this section.

+If this is an application for a follow-up grant (the continuation of an earlier, successful W3F grant), please provide name and/or pull request of said grant on the first line of this section.

-### **Overview** 📄
+### **Overview**

 Dot Marketplace is a general purpose decentralised marketplace created as a Substrate pallet.
+* Dot Marketplace can be used by any decentralised project to float tasks and invite their community members to execute them for a reward.
+Its MVP was developed during the Polkadot India buildathon (2021).
+* It could be directly integrated in Polkadot JS Apps where such marketplaces could be used to create bounties and tasks that could be fulfilled by community members.
+* The inspiration for Dot Marketplace emerged from our own needs while building Yoda - a protocol that facilitates decentralised app development leveraging open data.
+Dot Marketplace would be used to create data, services and app marketplaces on Yoda, which would motivate us to maintain this project in the long run.

+### **Project Details**

 The current scope of work involves two user types: **Customer** and **Service Provider (or Worker)**